Cordxll/Cordxll/README.md

 - 🏦 Highly interested in development surronding finance and computational finance
 - 🧬 Highly interested in Molecular and Computational Biology
 - 🤖 ML & Mathamatics Hobbyist.
-- 😀 Open to colaborate!
+- 😀 Open to collaborate!